 With a PhD in theoretical physics and over twenty years experience in experimental biological research, it is not surprising that my current research is in computational biology, focused on the quantitative analysis of experimental data in biochemistry and cell biology.
 Similarly, I am particularly interested in the training of both our undergraduate and graduate biology students at the interface between biology, mathematics, physics and computation.

-Our research focuses on the role of aberrant splicing of the Protein Tyrosine Phosphatase alpha (PTPalpha) proto-oncoprotein in cancer.
+Our research focuses on the role of aberrant splicing of the Receptor Protein Tyrosine Phosphatase alpha (RPTPalpha) proto-oncoprotein in cancer.
 Our previous experimental studies with a limited number of patients showed that PTPalpha is aberrantly spliced in large fractions of breast and colon cancers and that it can induce cancer by "dominant-positive" activity.
 We are now computationally investigating much larger numbers of patients and additional tumor types by analyzing high-throughput RNA sequence data from human tumors.
 In experimental studies, we are investigating the mechanism of alternative splicing and whether known cancer-associated mutations are acting via the dominant positive mechanism.

 3) Cell replication and motility in the epidermis and hair follicle.
 These systems provide models of organ development that can be studied in detail using transgenic mice in which the replication and motility of individual cells can be followed using fluorescent tracers.
 We use mathematical modeling to infer the underlying biological processes involved.
 (Collaboration with Doina Tumbar, Dept. of MBG.)